 - basement and tunnel waterproofing and joint sealants

-The renovations at Progressive Field consisted of concrete removal, waterproofing, and replacement of approximately 20,000 sq. ft. of elevated structural deck topping slabs.
+The renovations for Progressive Field Topping Slab Replacements consisted of concrete removal, waterproofing, and replacement of approximately 20,000 sq. ft. of elevated structural deck topping slabs.
 Most of the work occurred during the Cleveland Indians’ off-season.
 Donley’s also took advantage of the Indians’ schedule in the summer to remove, waterproof, and replace approximately 2,000 sq. ft. of concrete while the team was out of town.
 Donley’s is currently off site, but will return in the fall of 2017 to complete the project.

 1885.
 Over 100 years later, time had taken its toll on this Cleveland Memorial.